-A new treaty can spur creation of high seas MPAs
+The new treaty can spur creation of high seas MPAs

 Today, a patchwork of international bodies and treaties manages resources and human activity in areas beyond any state's national jurisdiction.
-These organizations, which oversee activities such as fishing, whaling, shipping, and seabed mining, vary greatly in their mandates, which determine their geographic scope, objectives, the legally binding nature of their decisions, and what activities they regulate.
+These organizations, which oversee activities such as fishing, whaling, shipping, and seabed mining, vary greatly in their mandates, which determine their geographic scope, their objectives, the legally binding nature of their decisions, and what activities they regulate.
 Their jurisdictions often overlap, and, too often, this piecemeal approach leads to degradation of the environment and its resources.

-It also makes deploying management and conservation tools such as MPAs challenging both legally and logistically.82 Ongoing negotiations at the United Nations on a high seas treaty offer an opportunity to address current gaps in ocean governance to allow for comprehensive protection of marine biodiversity in the high seas.
-To ensure that current and future generations continue to reap benefits from the high seas, the agreement must include a global mechanism to establish a network of well-connected and representative high seas MPAs.
+It also makes deploying management and conservation tools such as MPAs challenging both legally and logistically.82 The newly adopted United Nations high seas treaty offers an opportunity to address current gaps in ocean governance and allow for comprehensive protection of marine biodiversity in the high seas.
+To ensure that current and future generations continue to reap benefits from the high seas, governments must leverage the agreement to establish a network of well-connected and representative high seas MPAs.

-A new international agreement should provide the following:
+The new international agreement provides the following:

 - A global mechanism to identify and establish high seas MPAs.
-Setting up a central decision-making body through which States can propose and agree on the establishment of MPAs in these waters would provide a path towards creating such zones. - A framework for adopting meaningful conservation objectives and enforceable management plans.
+Setting up a central decision-making body through which States can propose and agree on the establishment of MPAs in these waters provides a path towards creating such zones. - A framework for adopting meaningful conservation objectives and enforceable management plans.
 Maintaining the current approach would be ineffective because most of the sectoral bodies lack the needed expertise or a mandate to protect biodiversity.
 High seas MPAs created with concrete objectives, management plans, and enforcement protocols are more likely to protect biodiversity than areas established without such specific parameters. - A means of consulting and collaborating with sectoral and regional organizations.
-Under the new instrument, parties should be able to formally consult with existing sectoral bodies and similar organizations.
-These consultations would help to avoid conflict between management measures adopted under the new treaty and pre-existing obligations to those organizations.
-States can encourage such organizations to adopt complementary measures recognizing high seas MPAs but should not allow these efforts to delay establishment or implementation of such MPAs. - The tools to ensure effective implementation.
-The new agreement should help with the effective implementation of MPAs by obliging parties to ensure that vessels and activities under their jurisdiction abide by relevant management measures and report instances of non-compliance.
-A body established by the treaty should monitor implementation and compliance.
-To ensure better enforcement, monitoring, and data-sharing, the agreement should facilitate capacity building and the transfer of marine technology.
+Under the new instrument, parties are obliged to formally consult with existing sectoral bodies and similar organizations.
+These consultations should help avoid conflict between management measures adopted under the treaty and pre-existing obligations to those organizations.
+States can encourage such organizations to adopt measures that would complement high seas MPAs adopted under the high seas agreement. - The tools to ensure effective implementation of MPAs.
+The new agreement requires parties to ensure that vessels and activities under their jurisdiction abide by relevant management measures.
+The treaty establishes bodies that support monitoring, implementation, management, and compliance of high seas MPAs, particularly through the facilitation of capacity building and the transfer of marine technology.

 The task of protecting the high seas starts with identifying important places in the ocean that need protection.
 Notable intergovernmental efforts include the regionally based, expert-driven process to identify ecologically and biologically significant areas (EBSAs) under the Convention on Biological Diversity (CBD)83 as well as UNESCO World Heritage sites.
-UNESCO encourages the protection of areas of outstanding cultural or natural value.84 As of 2016, over 65 EBSAs either partially or entirely in the high seas have been identified.85 beyond national jurisdiction.
+UNESCO encourages the protection of areas of outstanding cultural or natural value.84 As of 2016, over 65 EBSAs either partially or entirely in the high seas have been identified.85

+Other studies also have endeavored to identify special places in the ocean.86 Although the approach used in this analysis differs from those efforts, it identified many of the same areas.
+This underscores that scientists and decision makers have the information, data, and tools to readily identify areas of biological importance in areas beyond national jurisdiction.
 So, although there is still much to understand and discover about the half of the planet that makes up the high seas, limits on scientific information cannot be an excuse for inaction.

-Other studies also have endeavored to identify special places in the ocean.86 Although the approach used in this analysis differs from those efforts, it identified many of the same areas.
-This underscores that scientists and decision makers have the information, data, and tools to readily identify areas of biological importance in areas